Andrewodwyer/vintage_drums/README.md

 ### Logo
 - Vintage Drums

-- I used favicon.io to create the “VD” icon for the website.
-The colour and font matching the design.
+- I used favicon.io to create the “V” icon for the website.

 ### Favicon